Warhammer (game): 4th edition (1992) and 5th edition (1996)

 The fourth edition featured High Elves versus Goblins.
 The fifth edition, released in 1996, re-introduced the Bretonnian forces, which had been left out of the 4th edition, and re-worked the Slann heavily to create the Lizardmen armies.

 In 1997, the fifth edition of Warhammer Fantasy Battles won the Origins Award for Best Fantasy or Science Fiction Miniatures Rules of 1996.

+Critical reaction

+Chris McDonough reviewed Warhammer in White Wolf #34 (Jan./Feb., 1993), rating it a 3 out of 5 and stated that "Overall, flaws aside, the rules are fun and it's a nice set for those looking to join the fantasy battle hobby.
+Unfortunately, because of the miniature choices and the lack of magic, it's not the 'everything in one box' game that I hoped it would be."

+Mark Donald reviewed Warhammer for Arcane magazine, rating it a 7 out of 10 overall, and stated that "This is an excellent launch pad into a virtually bottomless wargames system with a great background."